Skip to content

 Important to note:

-A test conducted in the summer demonstrated that diverting heavy traffic to the left lane worked well.
-This significantly reduced congestion hours on busy days in both directions.
-However, continuous two-lane operation is not possible, as it would significantly impact the lifespan of the bridge.
+A two-lane traffic system, with and without truck restrictions on high-traffic days, has significantly reduced congestion hours in both directions.
+However, continuous two-lane operation is not possible, as it would considerably affect the lifespan of the bridge.

 • Control system to check the weight of vehicles in the right-hand lane.
 Vehicles over 3.5 tonnes driving in the right-hand lane will be diverted before they pass the bridge